-- All sections of the application must be completed. - Application must be signed by all participants seeking funding. - Costs spreadsheets used in preparation of the budgets are not required. - Supplementary information should not be provided.
+- All sections of the application must be completed. - Application must be signed by all participants seeking funding. - Costs spreadsheets used in preparation of the budgets are not required. - Supplementary information should not be provided (the UID financial information will be submitted separately by each company applicant to DTIFFinance@enterprise-ireland.com).

-The OLS will be available in early January but project applicants can familiarise themselves with the requirements by reading the hard copy application form which accompanies this Guide.
+The OLS will be available in late April 2023 but project applicants can familiarise themselves with the requirements by reading the hard copy application form which accompanies this Guide.

-Please keep in mind that, while the online application form can be completed in multiple instalments, it is not possible to make any changes in the application once it is formally submitted.
+Please keep in mind that, while the online application form can be completed in multiple instalments, it is not possible, however, to make any changes in the application once it is formally submitted.